henrikeskisikkila/typescript-nodejs/README.md

 # Using TypeScript with Node.js

-This is a template project for demonstrating how to integrate TypeScript with Node.js.
+This template project demonstrates how to integrate TypeScript with Node.js.
+It also covers linting, prettier, and debugging in Visual Studio Code.

 Install the latest version of [Node.js](https://nodejs.org/en) and npm.